-For obvious reasons, it’s important to know whether your watch is in a solid gold case or whether it is merely gold-filled or gold plated [” gold-filled” consists of a base metal such as brass sandwiched between two thin layers of gold].
-The only way to be absolutely sure whether your watch case is solid gold, of course, is to take it to a competent and reputable jeweler and have it tested.
-But many watch cases are marked in such a way that you can usually figure it out if you know what to look for.
-Here are some pointers:
+For obvious factors, it’s crucial to understand whether your watch is in a strong gold case or whether it is merely gold-filled or gold plated [” gold-filled” includes a base metal such as brass sandwiched between 2 thin layers of gold] The only way to be absolutely sure whether your watch case is strong gold, naturally, is to take it to a competent and trusted jeweler and have it evaluated.
+However many watch cases are marked in such a way that you can typically figure it out if you know what to try to find.
+Here are some tips:

-If the case is solid gold, it will often have a mark stating the gold content, such as “14K” or “18K”.
-Some [especially early American] case makers unscrupulously marked gold-filled cases as “14K” or “18K”, supposedly indicating that the cases were 14 or 18-karat gold-filled, so it is always best if the case also says something like “Warranted US Assay” after the karat marking.
+If the case is solid gold, it will often have a mark mentioning the gold content, such as “14K” or “18K”.
+Some [particularly early American] case makers unscrupulously significant gold-filled cases as “14K” or “18K”, allegedly indicating that the cases were 14 or 18-karat gold-filled, so it is always best if the case likewise states something like “Warranted United States Assay” after the karat marking.
 Again, when in doubt, have it professionally tested.

-If a watch is only gold-filled it will often state that it is such.
-“Rolled gold” and “rolled gold plate” are similar terms that mean it is not solid gold.
-Note that a “14K Gold Filled” case is still just gold-filled.
+If a watch is only gold-filled it will frequently state that it is such.
+“Rolled gold” and “rolled gold plate” are comparable terms that suggest it is not solid gold.
+Keep in mind that a “14K Gold Filled” case is still simply gold-filled.